Bukit Barisan Golf Course

-Our day at Bukit Barisan Golf Course began a few evenings earlier at a western styled restaurant that we ate at while we were in Medan.
-While having dinner, Menekse and I noticed two gentlemen walking towards the exit carrying their golf clubs.
+Our day at Bukit Barisan Golf Course began a few evenings earlier at a western-styled restaurant that we ate at while we were in Medan.
+While having dinner, Menekse and I noticed two gentlemen walking toward the exit carrying their golf clubs.
 Well, hello!
-We quickly struck up a conversation and found that our newly met friends were from Canada, and that one of them, Vern, had previously lived in Medan for many years (retired gas and oil industry).
+We quickly struck up a conversation and found that our newly met friends were from Canada and that one of them, Vern, had previously lived in Medan for many years (retired gas and oil industry).
 He was part of an ex-pat community here called the Medan OP Hackers (OP, we later found out, stood for Old People!).
-After exchanging contact information, we quickly had our first golf day planned- a 1995 Jack Nicklaus design on the outskirts of Medan called Bukit Barisan Golf Course.
-(I couldn’t find a direct course website.)
+After exchanging contact information, we quickly had our first golf day planned- a 1995 Jack Nicklaus design on the outskirts of Medan called Bukit Barisan Golf Course (no golf course website found).

 Menekse and I always like to hit a few balls before we play.
 Barret, our playing partner and one of the gentlemen we met at the restaurant, showed us the way to the “driving range”.
 Yes, we are going to say “driving range” here because, well, it might not be what we would call driving range back home.
 Yes, there are range balls.
 The range balls, which lost their dimples back in the 90’s, were a colourful assortment that reminded us of an Easter Basket.
 Similarly, the range itself probably hasn’t seen a mower also since the 90’s.
 But no matter, because we really need to hit 20 or so balls, and, as a result, there are probably 20 fewer range balls at BBGC!

-Another adjustment that we were making was to the use of caddies.
-We have had some great caddy experiences in our golf travels- our couple days at Royal Portrush immediately comes to mind.
-Caddies are common in Asia, and are often mandatory, and this was the case at BBGC.
+Another adjustment that we were making was the use of caddies.
+We have had some great caddy experiences in our golf travels- our couple of days at Royal Portrush immediately come to mind.
+Caddies are common in Asia and are often mandatory, and this was the case at BBGC.
 But, in our experience, caddies here aren’t as helpful as they are, say in Europe, or in the US.
 Bunker left.
 Out of bounds right.
 Putt is uphill.
 Perhaps it is due to the language barrier, but these are about the only words of advice we received.
 And they also let you know your score as you walk off the green.
 So, when I heard the already obvious ‘double bogey Mister’ as we walked off the par 3 15th (our 6th), I couldn’t help but just grin and bear it.
-Somethings are best kept quiet….
+Some things are best kept quiet….

 OK, now it’s hot!

 By the time we reached the turn, it was now really hot.
 Like, sticky hot!
 Those of you that have travelled in Asia know what we are talking about.
-It is the sort of the hot that George Orwell so richly describes in Burmese Days.
-We knew hot like this from our day in the jungle visiting Orangutans, but neither of us were quite ready to play golf in this heat.
+It is the sort of hot that George Orwell so richly describes in Burmese Days.
+We knew hot like this from our day in the jungle seeing Orangutans, but neither of us was quite ready to play golf in this heat.

 Other than the slower than we were used to greens, the course conditions at BBGC were pretty good.
 And we both liked the layout.
-Typical to Mr Nicklaus designs, there was a good mix of really demanding holes, and some holes with fun risk and reward opportunities.
+Common to Mr. Nicklaus’s designs, there was a good mix of really demanding holes, and some holes with fun risk and reward opportunities.
 We both liked the 1st (our 10th), a short but not indefensible 281-yard par 4, as well as the dogleg right par 4 5th (our 14th), the number one handicap hole.
 And, like all Nicklaus designs, the final three holes are also a true test of golf.